4 primary schools, Lewis and Harris; with An Lanntair

-2016 marked the 300th anniversary of the Japanese poet and painter Buson (1716–1783).
-During the year I ran a renga at the Scottish Poetry Library, gave a talk on Japanese poetry in Scotland at Lauriston Castle, and ran a workshop day for S5 and S6 pupils at Jedburgh Grammar School with the painter Andrew Mackenzie.
+For the 300th anniversary of the birth of Japanese poet and painter Buson (1716–1783) I ran a renga at the Scottish Poetry Library, gave a talk on Japanese poetry in Scotland at Lauriston Castle, and ran a workshop day for S5 and S6 pupils at Jedburgh Grammar School with painter Andrew Mackenzie.

 Art in Aden